ptitSeb/sais/README.md

 It has been tested on OpenPandora.
 The Mods have been quickly tested and seems to work.

-The demo data are include for convenience, in the folder demo
+The demo and full data are include for convenience, in the folder demo

+To build, simply create a build folder, then use cmake and make to build:
+`mkdir build && cd build && cmake .. -DDATAS=on && make`
+then launch the game with `./strange`

 NOTE: The gpl licence only apply to the source code.
 It doesn't apply to datas (that are free but not gpl'd).